 - Farm loan delinquencies recently hit their highest level in 9 years.

-- More than 7 million Americans are delinquent on their auto loan payments – an all-time record.
+- More than 7 million Americans are delinquent on their auto loan payments – a record.

 - Some 5.1 million people are in default on their student loans.